David-OConnor/graphics/README.md

 It uses the [lin_alg](https://docs.rs/lin_alg/latest/lin_alg/f32/index.html) library for vector, matrix, and quaternion operations.

+You can enable the `app_utils` feature for utility functionality that is useful in applications that might use this library, but is not directly related to the GUI.

 Example boilerplate below.
 Calling `render(state)` starts an event loop.
 The application can interact with the engine through the `_handler` callbacks; each frame, each hardware event, or through the GUI.
 Each of these return an `EngineUpdates` struct, which determines if entities, meshes, lighting, or the camera needs to be refreshed.

 ```rust